 Alfa Romeo announced plans for a new mid-engined supercar in 2018, in the Fiat-Chrysler era.
 But this was shelved when Alfa’s comeback sales did not keep up with expectations.

 Now Stellantis is in charge, and development work could be restarted.
 It was due to use a carbonfibre monocoque chassis and wear carbon body panels, and the mid-engined 4C of 2014 also had a carbon chassis.
 There’s also more carbonfibre know-how in sister brand Maserati with its MC20 supercar, and the Sauber F1 team.

 The aborted Alfa supercar was tipped to combine the twin-turbo V6 (above) with an electrified front axle, to give all-wheel drive.
-Back in January, Imparato told CAR that his preference is for rear-wheel drive Alfa sports cars – unless that compromises performance.
+Imparato told CAR in 2022 that his preference is for rear-wheel drive Alfa sports cars – unless that compromises performance.
 ‘Why not rear-wheel drive if I have the performance?
 If not, I prefer to be all-wheel drive.’

 Alejandro Mesonero-Romanos joined Alfa Romeo in summer 2021, and because he inherited the Tonale SUV he has yet to reveal his design philosophy.